Maintenance glossary

 Parts management software, also known as inventory management software, is used by maintenance departments to purchase, organize, track, and manage MRO (maintenance, repair, and operations) inventory and spare parts at their facility.

-PDCA, which stands for Plan-Do-Check-Act, is a four-step project management tool for implementing continuous improvement.
-It involves systematically testing possible solutions, assessing the results, and implementing the ones that have shown to work.
+PDCA, which stands for plan do check act, is a four-step project management tool for implementing continuous improvement.
+It involves systematically testing possible solutions, assessing the results, and implementing the ones that work.

 Process failure mode and effects analysis (PFMEA) is part of the larger failure mode and effects analysis (FMEA) family.